Skip to main content

 What it adds up to

-Modeled fully at a 10-creator agency averaging $15,000/month per creator, chatter operations typically run $40,000–$60,000/month in labor before management overhead, meaningfully more than the headline wage suggests.
+Modeled at a 10-creator agency averaging $15,000/month per creator, chatter operations can run roughly $40,000 to $60,000/month in labor before management overhead.
+This is an estimate; actual figures vary by wage geography, seat ratio, and leakage.
 The exact figure for your agency depends on your wage geography, seat ratio, and leakage.
 Model it precisely in the free OnlyFans Agency Cost Calculator.

 The strategic point: chatter cost is not a wage line, it is an operating model.
-The full derivation, including the autonomous-vs-assisted crossover, is in the vendor-neutral whitepaper.
+The full derivation, including the autonomous-vs-assisted crossover, is in our 2026 operational-economics self-published analysis (not peer-reviewed).

 See Anlora on your accounts, free for 7 days